victorsaly/correlateAI/docs/devto/correlateai-pro-advanced-data-visualization.md

 series: AI Development
 ---

-# I Built a Professional Data Visualization App in 2 Working Sessions Using Only AI — Here's What I Learned
+# I Built a Professional Data Visualization App in 2 Days Using Only AI — Here's What I Learned

 *What if I told you that the future of software development isn't about learning more programming languages, but about learning how to have better conversations with AI?*

-Four hours ago, I had an idea.
+Two days ago, I had an idea.
 Now, I have a live, production-ready web application serving real users.

 **🌐 [See CorrelateAI Live →](https://correlateai.victorsaly.com)**